What is the meaning of the phrase jive turkey?

 Is jive turkey always derogatory?

-No definitive answer exists to this question.
 While the term “jive turkey” is often used in a derogatory way, it can also be used in a more positive or neutral manner depending on the context in which it is used.

 For example, if two friends are joking around with each other, they might call each other jive turkeys in a friendly way.